Human Resource Management

 If you are interested in people-related topics and learning about organisations, then Human Resource Management may well be the subject for you.
 People are a vital part of organisations.
 Human Resource Management (HRM) involves working with people's skills, abilities and interests, to create organisations that keep on developing, improving and performing at their best.

-Topics such as leadership, managing change, human resource management, employment relations, learning and development, and communication are part of Human Resource Management.
+Topics such as leadership, managing change, employment relations, learning and development, and communication are part of Human Resource Management.

-- In addition to learning about HR management, you can also take organisational behaviour subjects such as team dynamics, diversity management, ethics and corporate social responsibility, leading change and innovation, and organisational resilience.
+- In addition to learning about HR management, you can also take organisational behaviour subjects such as team dynamics, diversity management, ethics and corporate social responsibility, leading change and innovation, managing conflict and negotiations.

 - HRM has an applied focus, where students work on assignments linked with real-world business challenges, as well as internships in local Canterbury businesses, such as PGG Wrightson, City Care, Canterbury District Health Board and Airways New Zealand.